 What Other Trail Running Shoes Should You Consider?

 While running shoes are never as affordable as we'd like, the Sense Ride 4 are reasonably priced and represent a solid value, especially considering that they come from a top-tier running shoe manufacturer.
 But if you often encounter rocky ridges or technical scrambling on your runs, you may want to look elsewhere for your trail runners.
 The La Sportiva Karacal is a good option for long runs on burly terrain.
-The Topo Athletic MT-4 is also a good choice for those who know they may be taking a couple of strides on the pavement but need a shoe to stand up to rocky trails as well.
+The similar, but stiffer Salomon Pulsar Trail is also a good choice for those who know they may be taking a couple of strides on the pavement but need a shoe to stand up to rocky trails as well.

 — Matt Bento